 3. Do the products need to be organic?

 *Just an FYI, on the term “organic”.
 To be certified organic the corn and cocao to make the powders would have been grown without the use of artificial chemical fertilizers, insecticides, fungicides, and the like.
 It would also encompass any chemicals used in the processing of the product, which aren’t necessarily listed on the ingredient list.
 Go organic for your health and the health of the planet!

 *A whole lot of food allergies COME from eating GMO foods which are grown with lots of chemical weed killers and fertilizers.
-I would *strongly* recommend that you purge your kitchen of all Non-organic items.
-I had chronic IBS and wheat intolerance until I switched to a 100% organic kitchen.
-Nothing beats good health.

 4. Other ways besides cocoa powder to color?
 Nutmeg and cinnamon blended to desired shade and used as a bronzer (in the product or on top), or other readers tried Moroccan Red Clay Powder and Brazilian Pink Clay, and carob powder.